The Bankrate promise

 How much are Rapid Rewards points worth?

-Based on a valuation by Bankrate, Southwest points are worth 1.5 cents each.
+Based on Bankrate’s latest valuations, Southwest points are worth 1.5 cents each.
 That means you’ll essentially earn 4.5 percent back on your dining purchases in the form of Southwest Rapid Rewards points (as long as you’re signed up for those Southwest emails).
 What’s more, you can stack these points with your usual credit card rewards benefits to score even more points.

 Figuring out how many points it’ll take to get a free flight isn’t an exact science.
 To quote Southwest: